UCSD-FA22-CSE291D/runc-live-migration/README.md

 [14] 07:15:00
 ```

 The server holds a 300MB garbage data to make the difference in migration time obvious.
-Also checkpointed files are transfered at 100MB/s to mimic a slow network.
+Also checkpointed files are copied at 100MB/s to mimic transferring over the network.

 ## How to run